DOGS WITH SPECIAL FACES

 To be clear, brachycephalic syndrome can be progressive if it is not corrected at an early stage.
 Severely affected dogs can actually experience collapse of the larynx and require a permanent tracheostomy (a hole in the throat for breathing).

 There appears to be a constellation of stomach and swallowing issues that correlates to the respiratory obstruction.
 In brachycephalic breeds, the esophagus (the tube that conducts swallowed food from the throat to the stomach) experiences reflux of stomach contents backwards.
 This generates pain and inflammation.
 Compounding this problem is retention of food in the stomach for prolonged periods.
 Pooling of food in the stomach creates a sensation of nausea and increases the potential for vomiting and/or stomach acid reflux.
 The English bulldog seems particularly predisposed to GI complications in this way.
-Medications can be used to manage these issues, should they arise; however, surgical correction of the respiratory obstruction generally leads to great improvement of the GI symptoms.
+This sounds like an issue separate from the respiratory syndrome but, in fact, the reflux, regurgitation and even herniation of part of the stomach into the chest cavity stems from the extreme inhalation efforts made agains the upper airway obstruction that comes from the shape of the brachycephalic head.
+Medications are helpful for the intestinal issues as is weight control but often correction of the respiratory obstruction corrects the intestinal problems as well.

 With most of the nasal bones compacted, brachycephalic dogs tend to have trouble with the way their eyes seat in their heads.
 The eye sockets are shallow making the eyeballs especially prominent and vulnerable.
 Often a nasal fold of skin rubs on the eyeball and/or there are eyelashes rubbing on the eye.